Rahul-DS25M008/painting_restoration_eval/docs/model_audit_notes.md

 - OpenCV Telea remains useful as a deterministic baseline.
 - Stable Diffusion rarely wins reference-based metrics but is valuable for studying generative uncertainty.
 - SDXL is excluded only because of local feasibility constraints.
-- Texture metrics add a local texture-consistency audit layer.
+- Texture and brushstroke-proxy metrics add local texture-consistency and directional-structure audit layers.
 - Metric disagreement is expected and useful.

 The model comparison should not be described as a simple leaderboard.
 It is a trustworthiness audit across metric families and model behaviors.